Nightherald/Nightherald/README.md

 - Data Science & Machine Learning -> Python, R, Hadoop & Hive, Spark, Keras, Tensorflow

 ---
-👯 I’m looking to collaborate on [MLOps](https://en.wikipedia.org/wiki/MLOps), by setting up machine learning models on production environments.
+👯 I like working in teams so I’m looking to collaborate on [MLOps](https://en.wikipedia.org/wiki/MLOps) projects, by setting up machine learning models on production environments.

+> “If you want to go fast, go alone.
+If you want to go far, go together.” - african proverb

 📫 How to reach me: stratos.marin@gmail.com